 A slightly elevated view, looking down to the beaches at Kynance Cove and out to sea.

-What a pleasure it was to be the first person on the beach this morning, at beautiful Kynance Cove.
+What a pleasure it was to be the first person on the beach this morning at beautiful Kynance Cove.
 As the tide turned inward, my footsteps were washed away and the beach assumed another guise, as it has done throughout time.
-Recent storms have scoured the sand from the top of the beach, but the elements will conspire to replace it just as quickly.
+Recent storms had scoured the sand from the top of the beach, but the elements will conspire to replace it just as quickly.
 Like Treen Cove and Rinsey Cove, you need to time your visit to coincide with a low tide for the best beach access, although you can get to the cafe at all times.

-Vicky’s ongoing relationship with the beach and Kynance Cove, for all her family.
+Vicky’s ongoing relationship with the beach and Kynance Cove for all her family.

 In awe of the relentless sea, round by the bellows at Kynance Cove.

 I went down early to Kynance Cove to catch the tide halfway in, so I could watch the waves against the rocks.
 Later, I returned to interview Arthur on the rocky slopes down to the beach, then chat to Gail at low tide by the blow hole (the bellows) on the beach.
 This is the most photographed beach in Cornwall and never fails to impress.
 You feel like you’re in another world down on the sand and your mind can fly away, if you let it.
-Highly recommended, a very special place.
+This is indeed a very special place.

-My chat with Gail, on the waterline at Kynance Cove in February.
+A chat with Gail, on the waterline at Kynance Cove in February.

 The waves and rocks at Kynance Cove on a half tide, from just above the sea.